-First order circuits that see a change in their initial conditions show a transient response.
+First-order circuits that see a change in their initial conditions show a transient response.
 Any change in the voltage or the current can produce this response.
-You will have to solve for the capacitor’s voltage to calculate the transient response for an RC circuit.
+You will have to solve the capacitor's voltage to calculate the quick reply for an RC circuit.

-Similarly, you will have to settle for the inductor’s current to calculate the transient response for an RL circuit.
-You need to consider the circuit as short when solving for the inductor’s current.
-However, you need to consider it as open when solving for the capacitor’s voltage.
+Similarly, you will have to settle for the inductor's current to calculate the transient response for an RL circuit.
+It would help if you considered the course as short when solving for the inductor's current.
+However, it would help if you considered it as open when solving for the capacitor's voltage.

-You can apply the KCL (Kirchhoff's Current Law) and KVL (Kirchhoff's Voltage Law) for circuits with inductors and capacitors respectively.
-After using KVL or KCL, you can get simple differential equations which are easy to solve.
+You can apply the KCL (Kirchhoff's Current Law) and KVL (Kirchhoff's Voltage Law) for circuits with inductors and capacitors, respectively.
+After using KVL or KCL, you can get simple differential equations that are easy to solve.

-In a transient first order circuit, the time constant determines the speed of the transient response.
+In a short first-order circuit, the time constant determines the speed of the transient response.
 It is calculated in seconds and represented by the Greek letter tau (τ).
-Circuits that have a lower value of the time constant can conform to the new conditions very quickly.
-Circuits with high costs of the time constant take a lot of time to reach a steady state.
-Calculating the time constant is essential for a first order transient circuit.
-It can tell how long the transient phase of the circuit will last.
+Courses that have a lower value of the time constant can conform to the new conditions very quickly.
+Circuits with high costs of time always take a lot of time to reach a steady state.
+Calculating the time constant is essential for a first-order transient course.
+It can tell how long the short phase of the circuit will last.

-First order circuits are simple circuits which have a resistor connected with an energy storage element.
+First-order circuits are simple circuits that have a resistor connected with an energy storage element.
 It is either a conductor or an inductor.
-A first order circuit with just a resistor and a conductor is called an RC circuit while one with a resistor and an inductor is called an RL circuit.
-A first order circuit whose source has removed is termed as a free source circuit.
-Open source circuits have a transient response which is due to the initial conditions of the circuit before the removal of the source.
-Changes in voltage of an RC circuit can elicit a reaction from the voltage of the capacitor.
+The first-order circuit with just a resistor and a conductor is called an RC circuit, while one with a resistor and an inductor is called an RL circuit.
+A first-order circuit whose source has been removed is termed a free source circuit.
+Open source circuits have a transient response, which is due to the initial conditions of the course before the removal of the source.
+Changes in the voltage of an RC circuit can elicit a reaction from the voltage of the capacitor.